Applications for the 2022 season are now closed.

 The EA AIR (or Collective) will be required to dedicate a set number of hours, to be determined at the onset of the program.
-This time will be used to engage with the EA Fellowship Curriculum and/or collaborate with More Art staff developing the final public art project, and working with(in) partnering organizations or contexts over the course of the first 6 months of the program, situating their status as artists-in-Residence.
+This time will be used to engage with the EA Fellowship Curriculum and/or collaborate with More Art staff on developing the final public art project.
+Working with(in) partnering organizations or contexts over the course of the first 6 months of the program will situate each artist into their status as Artists-in-Residence.
 Often Residents get hands-on with the day-to-day work of activism and advocacy, which at times may not directly involve the arts.

 Upon completion of the Residency the artist will be expected to have their first public art commission fully realized.

-Additionally the Residents are offered the opportunity to follow the Fellowship curriculum, in which they may participate in intensive professional development workshops, addressing the history of socially engaged art, community organizing methods, and best practices for establishing and sustaining community partnerships, as well as individual critiques and group feedback sessions to support Residents in the development and creation of new and continued work.
+Additionally the Residents are offered the opportunity to follow the Fellowship curriculum, in which they may participate in intensive professional development workshops.
+These will address the history of socially engaged art, community organizing methods, and best practices for establishing and sustaining community partnerships, as well as individual critiques and group feedback sessions to support Residents in the development and creation of new and continued work.
 Sessions are led by More Art staff and guest facilitators.

 Funding will be contingent on the completion of agreed upon benchmarks.
 The inability to complete these requirements will jeopardize eligibility for continued project support and public presentation.

-This is a suggested budget breakdown which can be adapted to fit the needs of the proposed project and should be articulated in the project narrative.
+This is a suggested budget breakdown which can be adapted to fit the needs of the proposed project and should be articulated in the project narrative and budget.

 Who does the program serve?
 More Art welcomes applications from underrepresented artists including early career socially-engaged public artists based in the five boroughs of New York City and/or in easy commuting distance.

-Applicants should be early career artists who have an established practice as an artist (record of exhibitions, talks, reviews, publications, or public presentations) with demonstrated history of work in social or community-based practice but have yet to exhibit a project in a public space.
-Must be able to articulate vision, rough timeline and budget.
+Applicants should be early career artists who have an established practice as an artist (record of exhibitions, talks, reviews, publications, or public presentations) with demonstrated history of work in social or community-based practice, but who have yet to exhibit a project in a public space.
+Applicants must be able to articulate vision, rough timeline and budget.
 Project support is granted to aid artists in varying stages of developing rigorous public art and community-based projects.